 There were some who wanted to compare the beef they ate to the show cattle they had watched competing in the ring.
 Others related their love of beef and their favorite cooking methods, being careful not to expose any secret family recipes or ingredients.
 Some were just downright friendly, visiting with and enjoying people around them wherever they went.

-As I reflected on the people I had met, I recommitted to interact with and enjoy the people around me more.
-In a digital age where we spend a lot of time face to screen, there is much we miss of friendliness, good nature and mutual support.
+As I reflected on the people I had met, I recommitted to interacting with and enjoying the people around me more.
+In a digital age where we spend a lot of time face to screen, there is much we miss in friendliness, good nature, and mutual support.
 The world has lots of people from all kinds of backgrounds who care about each other and are willing to invest the time to show it.

 Let’s all smile a little more, take time to ask how someone is doing or even offer sincerely to help out.
 It could be helpful to our contacts and healthy for ourselves.
 We may teach something, learn something, or both.
 What if we created more happiness?